aradi/fypp/docs/fypp.rst

-In order to support compilers in emitting messages with correct line numbers with respect to the original source file, Fypp can put line number directives (a.k.a. linemarkers) in its output.
+In order to support compilers in emitting messages with correct line numbers with respect to the original source file, Fypp can put line number directives (a.k.a. line markers) in its output.
 This can be enabled by using the command line option ``-n``.
 Given a file ``test.fpp`` with the content ::

   program test